 Early History of the Varnolm family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Varnolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Varnolm research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Varnolm History in all our PDF Extended History products and printed products wherever possible.

 Varnolm Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Varnolm has undergone many spelling variations, including Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.